RaghavaAlajangi/DCscope/docs/sec_devs.rst

 GUI development
 ===============
-Shape-Out is based on the `Qt6 <https://doc.qt.io/qt-6>`_ framework.
+DCscope is based on the `Qt6 <https://doc.qt.io/qt-6>`_ framework.
-This means you can use `QtCreator/QtDesigner <https://www.youtube.com/watch?v=ot94H3-d5d8>`_ to graphically design the `.ui` files that are then loaded when starting Shape-Out.
+This means you can use `QtCreator/QtDesigner <https://www.youtube.com/watch?v=ot94H3-d5d8>`_ to graphically design the `.ui` files that are then loaded when starting DCscope.
 We use `PyQt6` (not `PySide6`) to interface with Qt.

 Note that for some reason, new versions of QtDesigner produce .ui files